 I have to be a member to shop at the food co-op.

-Everyone is welcome at the co-op.
+Everyone is welcome to shop at the nearly all co-ops.
 Just do your shopping like you would anywhere else.
 Once you’ve discovered the benefits of co-op shopping, you might want to find out more about the benefits of membership, too.

 I have to be a hippie/liberal/vegetarian/etc. to shop at the co-op.